MewsSystems/gitbook-channel-manager-api/mews-operations/configuration.md

 ## Get Properties

-\[`sync`\] This operation is used to get the list of available properties and their connection details, based on your `Client Token` and an employee email address.
+This operation is used to get the list of available properties and their connection details, based on your `Client Token` and an employee email address.
 A valid email address must be supplied which corresponds to an employee of the enterprise to which the properties belong.
 The system will verify the email address and return the list of properties and connections (including `Connection Tokens`) for which the owner of the email address has access.